AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 ### 5. Run your airdrop

 Once you have your list of users and their earned points, you can export it to a JSON file and use it to run your [your airdrop with Merkl](../merkl-mechanisms/campaign-types/airdrop.md).

+## Pricing

+Points tracking campaigns follow a straightforward pricing model based on the number of opportunities (point sources) you're monitoring:

+**Standard Campaigns**
+- **$30 per week** per point source that can be created through the Merkl UI
+- **Additional fee**: $0.015 per recipient if your campaign has more than 500 recipients

+**Advanced Campaigns**
+- **One-time setup fee**: $300 for complex campaigns (e.g., Net Lending on Aave) that require custom development and testing by our team
+- **Ongoing cost**: $30 per week after setup (same as standard campaigns)

+{% hint style="info" %}
+**What is a point source?**

+A point source is the specific opportunity or asset that Merkl monitors to calculate points.
+Examples include:
+- A Uniswap liquidity pool
+- A Morpho lending market
+- A vault or staking contract
+{% endhint %}

+### Invoicing

+**Billing cycle**: You will be invoiced retroactively at the end of each month for all campaigns created during that period.

+**Payment terms**: Invoices must be paid within 7 days.
+If payment is not received within this timeframe, all ongoing campaigns will be paused and your project will be temporarily blocked from Merkl until payment is resolved.